smartnfts/nft-marketplace/README.md

 ---

-If the Polygon's Testnet network is not detected, a message and an **ADD/CHANGE network button** will be available.
+If the Energi's Testnet network is not detected, a message and an **ADD/CHANGE network button** will be available.

 ![Add/Change Network message and button](https://user-images.githubusercontent.com/16388408/151680408-68255aa6-fee3-49b9-b8f2-36b0b62b406d.png)
 _Add/Change Network message and button_

 ---

-If the connected account is low on balance of Matic tokens, a message with a faucet link is provided.
+If the connected account is low on balance of NRG tokens, a message with a faucet link is provided.

 ![A low on balance message with a faucet link](https://user-images.githubusercontent.com/16388408/151680555-a837c767-ae42-4826-8417-d46b78b68742.png)
 _A low on balance message with a faucet link_